 It is important to remember that in New York claimants must ordinarily file a suit within two years and six months of the time the act occurred or the last date of continuous treatment by the physician.
 In cases of cancer misdiagnosis, New York recently enacted a “discovery” rule that permits the filing of the lawsuit within 2 and ½ years from the discovery of the misdiagnosis.

-The Role of a New York Medical Malpractice Lawyer
+The Role of a Medical Malpractice Lawyer in the New York

 Being the victim of Medical Malpractice is not something anyone is prepared to handle alone.
 Victims have the right to seek compensation for injuries, and hiring an experienced NYC medical malpractice attorney is the first step toward justice.